versx/WhMgr/docs/config/config.md

     }
   },
   "eventPokemon": {
+    // Determines if filtering event Pokemon is enabled or not.
+    "enabled": false,
     // List of Pokemon IDs to treat as event and restrict postings and subscriptions to 90% IV or higher.
 (Filled in  automatically with `event set` command)
     "pokemonIds": [],
     // Minimum IV value for an event Pokemon to have to meet in order to post via Discord channel alarm or direct message subscription.